rouskinlab/seismic-rna/src/userdocs/manuals/index.rst

-.. _manuals:

 ************************************************************************
 Manuals
 ************************************************************************

-Target audience: novice and intermediate users.

 These manuals explain how to use each component of SEISMIC-RNA.

-They are references meant to be browsed freely, not tutorials to be followed from start to finish.
+They are meant to be browsed freely, not followed from start to finish.

-- For step-by-step tutorials, see :ref:`tutorials`
+For step-by-step tutorials, see :doc:`../tutorials/index`.

-  (target audience: novice users).
+As they describe each component in detail, they are not quick references for commands and parameters.
-- For a complete list of commands and arguments/options, see :ref:`cli` (target audience: intermediate and experienced users).
+For a complete list of commands and their parameters, see :doc:`../cli`.

 .. toctree::

-    steps/index
+    workflow/index
+    util/index
     inputs
     logging